wp-plugins/easy-heads-up-bar/readme.txt

 6. New features added to version 2 of the Easy Heads Up Bar

 == Changelog ==

+= 2.1.5 =

+Addressing a minor display bug introduced in v 2.1.4

 = 2.1.4 =

 Wrote a function to stop the shareaholic plugin from pushing the social links onto the plugin bar